laraplus/translatable/README.md

 # Translatable Eloquent models (Laravel 5.2+)

-This package provides a powerful and extremely easy way of managing multilingual models in Eloquent.
+This package provides a powerful and transparent way of managing multilingual models in Eloquent.

 It makes use of Laravel's 5.2 enhanced global scopes to join translated attributes to every query rather than utilizing relations as some alternative packages.
 As a result, only a single query is required to fetch translated attributes and